Abigail Spanberger: Political positions

-Some commentators have characterized Spanberger as a centrist Democrat.
-In the 2019 Speaker of the United States House of Representatives election on the opening day of the 116th United States Congress, Spanberger voted for U.S. Representative Cheri Bustos, an Illinois Democrat, joining 11 other Democrats who did not back Nancy Pelosi.
+Spanberger positions herself as a moderate Democrat and has called herself a "passionate pragmatist".
+Virginia's NPR affiliate WCVE-FM called Spanberger's legislative voting record "typical in this highly partisan era" and said she has always voted for Biden's agenda while still being the fifth-most bipartisan House member when it came to cosponsoring legislation and opposing one of Biden's executive orders on immigration.
+In the 2019 Speaker of the United States House of Representatives election on the opening day of the 116th United States Congress, she voted for Representative Cheri Bustos, an Illinois Democrat, joining 11 other Democrats who did not back Nancy Pelosi.